thotamohan/Activity-Recognition-System/README.md

 For each activity 15 temporal sequences of input RSS data are present.
 The dataset contains 480 sequences, for a total number of 42240 instances.

-We also consider two kind of bending activity, illustrated in the figure provided (bendingTupe.pdf).
+We also consider two kind of

+activity, illustrated in the figure provided (bendingTupe.pdf).
 The positions of sensor nodes with the related identifiers are shown in figure sensorsPlacement.pdf.

 ## **Attribute Information:**